bensiron/UGTS.Log4NetCleaner/README.md

   </log4net>
 ```

-In this example, the only new definitions beyond what RollingFileAppender does is the type of the appender, and the <cleaner> tag, with the properties defined under it.
-This example will clean out any log files older than 90 days or will remove the oldest log files with the total size of all log files exceeds 100 megabytes.
+In this example, the only new definitions beyond what RollingFileAppender uses are: the type of the appender, and the cleaner tag with the properties defined under it.
+This example will clean out any log files older than 90 days and will remove the oldest log files when the total size of all log files exceeds 100 megabytes.

+The properties defined under the cleaner tag include:

+- fileExtension:
+        Use this to restrict which files by file extension will be cleaned up.
+        If this property is omitted, the file extension will be inferred from the extension of the log files created.
+Usually inference works well enough so that you need not specify this property.
+        You can explicitly set this property to * or blank to clean all files whatever the file extension or lack thereof.
+        The lastcleaning.check file is never removed regardless of the value of this property.
+        This extension can include or omit a leading dot, it will not affect the results, and the extension is not case sensititve.
+        Rolling backup files ending in .ext.N will also be removed along with files ending in .ext
+        For example, if this property has value 'txt', then the log files app.txt and app.txt.14 would be removed but not app.log or app.log.14 or app.txt.log.

+- maximumDirectorySize:
+        If this value is specified, then log files (from oldest to newest) will be deleted until the total size
+        of log files is less than the directory maximum.
+This parameter must be an integer optionally suffixed
+        with KB, MB, or GB.
+For example, 100MB specifies a maxmimum directory size of 100 megabytes.
+        Either this value or MaximumFileAgeDays must be specified or no cleaning will be performed.
+        If this value is blank, then cleaning will only be done according to the MaximumFileAgeDays parameter.

+- maximumFileAgeDays:
+        Either this value or MaximumDirectorySize must be specified or no cleaning will be performed.
+        If this value is blank, then cleaning will only be done according to the MaximumDirectorySize parameter.